awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-service-role.md

        --policy-document file://service-role-policy.json
    ```

-   In the output, take note of the ARN for the policy you created\.
-For example:
+   In the output, note the ARN for the policy that you created, as in the following example\.

    `arn:aws:iam::123456789012:policy/DAXServicePolicyForDynamoDBAccess`

-1. Attach the policy to the service role:
+1. Attach the policy to the service role\.
+Replace *arn* in the following code with the actual role ARN from the previous step\.

    ```
    aws iam attach-role-policy \